QUICK FACTS ABOUT RHINOPLASTY

 Does Rhinoplasty Hurt?

 Dr. Katz recommends that patients wait until their nose has reached skeletal maturity before undergoing a rhinoplasty.
-For girls this generally occurs around age 14 or 15 and for boys this usually happens closer to age 15 or 16.
-However, Dr. Katz understands it is just as important to be ready emotionally for a facial surgery procedure and will typically recommend waiting beyond the minimum age.
+For girls this generally occurs around age 14 or 15 and for boys closer to age 15 or 16.
+However, Dr. Katz understands it is just as important to be ready emotionally for a facial surgery procedure and may recommend waiting beyond the minimum age.

 How Soon After Rhinoplasty Surgery Will I Be Able to Return to Work?